Rootcipher8112/SOC-Analyst-Environment-Project/README.md

 By following this workflow, I was able to uncover the behavior of the **Mythic C2 agent** and track its communications within the environment.
 This methodology can be applied to any C2 framework, making it a powerful tool for SOC analysts.

-Tomorrow, I wwell focus on **installing Elastic Defend** for advanced endpoint detection and response (EDR) capabilities.
+Tomorrow, I will focus on **installing Elastic Defend** for advanced endpoint detection and response (EDR) capabilities.

 ![osticket-C2-message](https://github.com/user-attachments/assets/78bfed7e-8ac5-444a-88be-70c1f14d4b47)